adrolli/laraverse/README.md

 -   Receipes and compatibility checks (people can check a stack compat)
 -   Stack the big picture ... see the stack as a fancy image
 -   Safe stack ... how safe (active dev, bottlenecks) is your stack?
+-   Books, Video Courses, Learning platforms as new types
+-   Packalyst RSS - https://packalyst.com/resources (new and requested)